Yhatoh/Diseno-Implementacion-Compiladores/README.md

 - `make init`: generate .merlin files for autocompletion in IDE

-- `make test`: execute the tests for the compiler defined in `bin/test.ml` variants include:
+- `make test`: execute the tests defined in the `Test` module variants include:
   * `make ctest` for compact representation of the tests execution
   * you can also add `F=<pat>` where `<pat>` is a pattern to filter which tests should be executed (eg. `make test F=arith` to run only test files whose name contains `arith`)

 - `make clean`: cleans everything

-- `make clean-tests`: cleans the tests output

 ## Writing tests

 Tests are written using the [alcotest](https://github.com/mirage/alcotest) unit-testing framework.
-Examples can be found in `bin/test.ml`.
-*Add your additional tests to this file.*
+Examples can be found in `execs/test.ml`. *You must add your additional tests to this file.*

 Alcotests executes a battery of unit-tests through the `run` function that takes a name (a string) and a list of items to be tested.